omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image7.png">

-in later stage I chose all the words which appear more than 14 times in every group and created my final list of 9639 features and export it to json files.
+My next step was selecting all the words which appear more than 14 times in each party's tweets corpus, and created my final list of 9639 features.
+The list was saved as Json file.

 <img src = "./mode_5/images/image8.png">